lachlandeer/DEPRECTATED-lachlandeer.github.io-src/content/authors/admin/_index.md

 # - Principal Investigators
 ---

-I am a Postdoctoral Fellow in the Marketing Group at University of Chicago Booth School of Business.
+I am an Assistant Professor in the Marketing Group at Tilburg University.

 My current research combines structural econometrics with text as data, utilizing tools from Machine Learning and Natural Language Processing, to study: